 Inmate at federal prison in Elkton dies

-Taylor was serving a five-year sentence for conspiracy to possess with intent to distribute cocaine.
-He had been at Elkton since April 2019.
+Taylor was a 53-year-old male serving a 60-month sentence for conspiracy to possess with intent to distribute 500 grams or more of cocaine.
+He had been in custody at Elkton since April 29, 2019.
+His release date had been May 3, 2022.